agorafoundation/agora/README.md

 The perfect learning platform:
 - Is accessible: Free and open source and will remain so forever.
-- It assesses the content as much as the learner.
-Feedback is the missing component from online learning, Agora closes the loop.
+- Provides feedback to both the learner and teacher.
+Learners can see what they have learned and what need more attention.
+Teachers can see how well lessons are recieved and how well content is working.
+Agora closes the loop.
 - User, not institution centric: Lifelong learners require a lifelong system that follows them.
 - Is social: Opening a safe central hub of learning means collaboration and sharing of information can be easier than ever.